 The earliest sections of Irving Park were initiated in 1911, and these first lots were centered south of the McAdoo tract.
 The second phase of development, with associations to the noted landscape architect John Nolen, was laid out in the mid-1910s, and included much of the McAdoo tract, but not the land around the house.
 Wentworth Drive was likely a slightly later phase, in which the core of old farm was redeveloped around the house.

 In contrast to the Craftsman-Prairie influences seen in the McAdoo-Sanders-Tatum House, other early homes in Irving Park were designed in the by prominent architects such as A. Raymond Ellis of Connecticut, and Charles Barton Keen of Philadelphia using Colonial Revival and Neoclassical motifs.
 The Aubrey Brooks House at 409 Sunset Drive is a high water mark for the flurry of construction that began around 1913.
 The house features a grand Neoclassical façade as composed by architect Ellis.
-Houses adjacent to the Brooks residence by Robert Mebane, Harry Bush, and Junius Irving Scales (for whom the neighborhood was named) also date to the years 1912 to 1915.
+Houses adjacent to the Brooks residence by R. Jesse Mebane, Harry Bush, and Junius Irving Scales (for whom the neighborhood was named) also date to the years 1912 to 1915.

 History and architecture reveal somewhat divergent narratives for the McAdoo-Sanders-Tatum House.
 History favors a construction date in the 1890s, but architectural evidence points to a completion date of 1912.
 Material evidence might one day be discovered in the bones of the house to reveal an earlier farmhouse that was absorbed into the early twentieth-century structure.